-Channelizing devices or temporary traffic barriers shall be used to separate opposing vehicular 1. traffic.
+1. Channelizing devices or temporary traffic barriers shall be used to separate opposing motor vehicle traffic.

-2. For long-term work on high-speed, high-volume highways, consideration should be given to using a temporary traffic barrier to separate opposing vehicular traffic.
+2. For long-term work on high-speed, high-volume highways, consideration should be given to using a temporary traffic barrier to separate opposing motor vehicle traffic.

-- 3. When a temporary traffic barrier is used to separate opposing vehicular traffic, the Two-Way Traffic, DO NOT PASS, KEEP RIGHT, and DO NOT ENTER signs may be eliminated. - 4.
+- 3. When a temporary traffic barrier is used to separate opposing motor vehicle traffic, the Two-Way Traffic, DO NOT PASS, KEEP RIGHT, and DO NOT ENTER signs may be eliminated. - 4.
 The alignment of the crossover may be designed as a reverse curve.

 - 5. When the crossover follows a curved alignment, the design criteria contained in the AASHTO "Policy on the Geometric Design of Highways and Streets" should be used (see Section 1A.11). - 6.
-When channelizing devices have the potential of leading vehicular traffic out of the intended traffic space, the channelizing devices should be extended a distance in meters (feet) of 0.4 times the speed limit in km/h (2 times the speed limit in mph) beyond the end of the transition area as depicted. - 7.
+When channelizing devices have the potential of leading motor vehicle traffic out of the intended traffic space, the channelizing devices should be extended a distance in meters (feet) of 0.4 times the speed limit in km/h (2 times the speed limit in mph) beyond the end of the transition area as depicted. - 7.
 Where channelizing devices are used, the Two-Way Traffic signs should be repeated every 1.6 km (1 mi).

-8. NEXT X km (MILES) Supplemental Distance plaques may be used with the Two-Way Traffic signs, where X is the distance to the end of the two-way section.
+8. NEXT X KM (MILES) Supplemental Distance plaques may be used with the Two-Way Traffic signs, where X is the distance to the end of the two-way section.

-- 9. When the distance is sufficiently short that road users entering the section can see the far end of the section, they are less likely to forget that there is opposing vehicular traffic. - 10.
+- 9. When the distance is sufficiently short that drivers entering the section can see the far end of the section, they are less likely to forget that there is opposing motor vehicle traffic. - 10.
 The sign legends for the four pairs of signs approaching the lane closure for the noncrossover direction of travel are not shown.
 They are similar to the series shown for the crossover direction, except that the left lane is closed.

+Figure 6H-39.
+Median Crossover on Freeway (TA-39)

-Notes for Figure 6H-40-Typical Application 40 Median Crossover for Entrance Ramp
+Median Crossover for Entrance Ramp

 - 1. The typical application illustrated should be used for carrying an entrance ramp across a closed directional roadway of a divided highway. - 2.
 A temporary acceleration lane should be used to facilitate merging. - 3.
-When used, the YIELD or STOP sign should be located far enough forward to provide adequate sight distance of oncoming mainline vehicular traffic to select a reasonably safe gap.
-If needed, YIELD or STOP lines should be installed across the ramp to indicate the point at which road users should YIELD or STOP.
+When used, the YIELD or STOP sign should be located far enough forward to provide adequate sight distance of oncoming mainline motor vehicle traffic to select a safe gap.
 Also, a longer acceleration lane should be provided beyond the sign to reduce the gap size needed.

-- 4. If vehicular traffic conditions allow, the ramp may be closed. - 5.
-A broken edge line may be carried across the temporary entrance ramp to assist in defining the through vehicular traffic lane. - 6.
-When a temporary traffic barrier is used to separate opposing vehicular traffic, the Two-Way Traffic signs and the DO NOT ENTER signs may be eliminated.
+- 4. If motor vehicle traffic conditions allow, the ramp may be closed. - 5.
+A broken edge line may be carried across the temporary entrance ramp to assist in defining the through motor vehicle traffic lane. - 6.
+When a temporary traffic barrier is used to separate opposing motor vehicle traffic, the Two-Way Traffic signs and the DO NOT ENTER signs may be eliminated.